ClassicOldSong/bPlayer/README.md

 ### Configuration and usage

-Include bplayer.js, put an audio element with 'controls' attribute, and it's all done~ Otherwise you can attach to an element manually.
+Include bplayer.js, put an audio element with 'controls' attribute, use `bPlayer.scan()` to scan the document after dom content is loaded, and it's all done~ Otherwise you can attach to an element manually.

 Here's a simple example: